DinoChiesa/jwt-webtool/README.md

 ## Bugs

 * Today, there is limited support for key-encryption algorithms.
+Missing are:
-Missing are: PBES2, AES based algorithms, and Elliptic Curve.
+  AES based key-wrapping algorithms, direct keys, and Elliptic Curve.

 * It is not possible to use an x509v3 certificate for the source of the public key.